MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 >
 >    - [Azure Stack HCI (_platform_) network reference architecture and IP requirements](/azure-stack/hci/plan/cloud-deployment-network-considerations#network-design-framework)
 >
 >    - Your workloads use [logical networks](/azure-stack/hci/manage/create-logical-networks).
-For specific examples, see [Network requirements for AKS clusters](/azure/aks/hybrid/aks-hci-network-system-requirements#networking-for-aks-cluster-vms), [Logical networks for Azure Arc VMs](/azure-stack/hci/manage/create-logical-networks), and [Azure Virtual Desktop with Azure Stack HCI](/azure/virtual-desktop/azure-stack-hci-overview).
+For specific examples, see [Network requirements for AKS clusters](/azure/aks/hybrid/aks-hci-network-system-requirements#networking-for-aks-cluster-vms), [Logical networks for Azure Arc VMs](/azure-stack/hci/manage/create-logical-networks), and [Virtual Desktop with Azure Stack HCI](/azure/virtual-desktop/azure-stack-hci-overview).
 >
 > - (Workload configuration) **Enable monitoring and alerting for workloads that you deploy on Azure Stack HCI clusters**.
 You can use the [Azure Arc for Servers Monitor extension](/azure/azure-arc/servers/manage-vm-extensions#extensions) for VM workload or use the [Monitor Container Insights extension for AKS clusters](/azure/azure-arc/kubernetes/extensions-release#azure-monitor-container-insights).
 >